 The best place for children to grow up is with their birth family

-A foster carer’s role is to provide a safe, loving home for a period of time, while a child cannot live safely at home with their birth family.
-The expectation should not be that the child will be with the foster carer for their entire childhood (though this does happen in some instances).
-A foster carer’s goal is to form an attachment with the child based on safety and love that can help the child while they are dealing with the loss and separation from their family and possibly recovering from trauma, abuse or neglect.
-In the foster carer’s home the child should feel safe, wanted and able to be a kid, without having to take on the worries they may have previously been carrying.
+A Foster Carer’s goal is to form an attachment with the child based on safety and love that can help the child while they are dealing with the loss and separation from their family and possibly recovering from trauma, abuse or neglect.
+In the Foster Carer’s home the child should feel safe, wanted and able to be a kid, without having to take on the worries they may have previously been carrying.

 Children have a right to know and be loved by their birth families